-9. To set an End validity date for a social tenure, click the Minimum and Maximum date selection control to choose a date in the 'End' date range box a.
-Click on the Custom Attributes button b.
-A Custom Attribute Editor window similar to the one below will open.
+9. To set an End validity date for a social tenure, click the Minimum and Maximum date selection control to choose a date in the 'End' date range box

 Specify Custom Tenure Attributes - Optional

 STDM allows a user to add more information related to a tenure type.
 For example holders of a farm tenure in a given community might be involved in farm dispute.
 To record details of this dispute on this tenure, you use the custom attribute feature.
 These attributes are basically columns (same as the one used in an Entity).
 To add custom columns to a tenure type follow the steps below.